TAGBASE

 401 Missing, invalid, or revoked key.

-422 Validation failed — e.g. an unrecognized protocol value.
+422 Validation failed — e.g. a duplicate url or an unrecognized protocol.

 Notes

-• There is no endpoint to list or read tags after creation.
+• A tag can be fetched by id (above); there is no endpoint to list tags.
 Persist the returned ids when you create the batch.

 • Tags belong to the account whose key created them.
 To keep tenants isolated, create each tenant’s tags with that tenant’s subaccount key.